carlba/home-assistant-config/README.md

 If a automation refuses to start validate that it's state is on.

+### Remove derelict entities
+Sometimes old discovered devices hangs around.
+They can be removed from HomeAssistant by

+  1. Removing them from the file `/config/.storage/core.device_registry.yml`.
+  2. Changing the name of the duplicated entry in core.entity_registry i.e light.desktop_2 -> light.desktop.
+  3. Restarting HomeAssistant.

 ## login to ResinOS using SSH

 1. Remove the SD-Card from your RPI and connect it to a computer